Navigating the New CQC Framework: Quality Statements and Regulation 9A

 - Sep 23

-Historically, CQC inspections were structured around Key Lines of Enquiry (KLOEs) supported by a large number of prompts.
-This system was often considered complex and inconsistent across different types of services.
+Historically, CQC inspections were structured around Key Lines of Enquiry (KLOEs) supported by numerous prompts.
+This system was often complex and inconsistent across different types of services.

 Each Quality Statement begins with the word “We” to define provider responsibilities.
 These are paired with “I statements” that describe what people using services should expect to experience.
 Examples include: